-Your bounce rate is calculated by dividing the number of visitors that exit your website without triggering any action (single page sessions) by the number of visitors that land on your website (total session).
+It is calculated by dividing the number of visitors that exit your website without triggering any action (single page sessions) by the number of visitors that land on your website (total session).

 But, there are two things to note…

-Thing to note #2 – Many factors collectively can inhibit or fire Google analytics’ code such as ad blockers, slow loading page, session timeouts, and improper tracking setup.
+The thing to note #2 – Many factors collectively can inhibit or fire Google analytics’ code such as ad blockers, slow loading page, session timeouts, and improper tracking setup.
 This means that your bounce rate is never going to be perfect, but it will be a fairly good indication of your website’s engagement.

 Why does bounce rate matter?